MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign-location-ad-extension.md

   - csharp
 ---
 # Campaign Location Ad Extension Record - Bulk
-Defines an association record between a [Campaign](campaign.md) and an [Location Ad Extension](location-ad-extension.md) that can be uploaded and downloaded in a bulk file.
+Defines an association record between a [Campaign](campaign.md) and a [Location Ad Extension](location-ad-extension.md) that can be uploaded and downloaded in a bulk file.
 To upload or download the campaign or location ad extension, use the [Campaign](campaign.md) or [Location Ad Extension](location-ad-extension.md) record.

 You can download all *Campaign Location Ad Extension* records in the account by including the [DownloadEntity](downloadentity.md) value of *CampaignLocationAdExtensions* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).